5 reasons to travel Cuba by bike

 On the furthest east point of our adventure, we met the president of the ‘la Farola’ which is Cuba’s only cycling club.
 We had the privilege to stay in his casa and received great tips for the rest of our trip as well as a little complimentary bike service and home grown watermelon in our lunch bag..

 One day cycling back to our casa after a relaxing afternoon in a rather rustic sulfur bath facility we met a local English teacher and enthusiastic leisure cyclist – cycling 25km every day from his house to class – who proudly showed us his personal book collection and the school library and highly impressed us with his huge knowledge about European countries and English literature, especially his in-depth knowledge about Irish history.

 You could say cycling in Cuba opened up door after door to unique experiences and created an instant connection with many interesting and inspirational people.

 On top of that, since we are two female travellers, Cuban women opened up to us very comfortably, shared stories about their life and we philosophised together to find out what dreams are really made of and how to catch them.
 Some of their stories impressed us deeply, made us think a lot and were an essential ingredient to make our Cuba adventure so special.
-Therefore we decided to collect some of them and give them their own space in our blog.
+Therefore we decided to collect some of them and give them their own space in our blog (coming soon).

 The president of the La Farola cycling club